 And the end result is I have lost weight and feel better than I have done in 20 years.
 The true benefit being that I am off all blood pressure medications and minus a heart monitor.
 Knowledge is king and life is good!

-In order to share what I learned on my personal journey, we developed a healthy way of eating step-by-step plan, teaching people what to eat.
-We call it the 12-Week Health Plan, and hope that this will bring the same amazing results to others who suffer from chronic illness that is never treated satisfactorily.
+In order to share what I learned on my personal journey, we developed healthy eating courses, teaching people what to eat.
+Access our COURSES below.
+This will bring the same amazing results to others who suffer from chronic illness that is never treated satisfactorily.
 Dietary change is the most important part of a healthy lifestyle!